STRANGE RAIN

 Out on the street there's a man in the rain

-there's dirt on his fingers but still some blood left in his veins
+there's dirt on his fingers but blood in his veins

 And he's trying so hard to find a friend